Aphyla/chainlink-csr/README.md

 #### Bridge Adapter

-If the bridge is not supported (currently, only OPTIMISM, ARBITRUM and CCIP bridges are supported), inherit the [BridgeAdapter](contracts/adapaters/BridgeAdapter.sol) contract and implement the `_sendToken` function.
+If the bridge is not supported (currently, only OPTIMISM, ARBITRUM, BASE and CCIP bridges are supported), inherit the [BridgeAdapter](contracts/adapaters/BridgeAdapter.sol) contract and implement the `_sendToken` function.

 Note that bridge adapters should not store any data in storage, as this would lead to storage collisions.